An Official Website of the Commonwealth of Kentucky

 New pottery vessel forms were developed during this period.
 They included jars, bowls, plates, bottles, and colanders.
 Handles were added to jars and human and animal effigies were attached to some bowls and bottles.

 During the Late Prehistoric period people began to construct rectangular houses.
-They also began to live in large year-round settlements, many of which were stockade.
+They also began to live in large year-round settlements, many of which were stockades.
 As many as 2,000 people may have lived in some of the large towns.
 These communities were ruled by hereditary chiefs, who lived on large platform mounds near the center of the community.

 Late Prehistoric religious and ceremonial life is reflected in part by the figures depicted on engraved shell gorgets.
 It also is reflected in the placement of whole ceramic vessels with shell spoons, pipes, and shell necklaces with the dead.

 The arrival of Europeans on America's eastern shores brought this story to a close.
 Long before the first explorers and traders arrived, items of European manufacture filtered through the trade networks.
-Diseases, many previously unknown to the native residents, also outraced the Europeans arrival in Kentucky.
+Diseases, many previously unknown to the native residents, also outpaced the Europeans arrival in Kentucky.
 These diseases often wiped out entire villages, and native population levels rapidly decreased.
 By the mid 1700's only a handful of native settlements survived in Kentucky.
 By the early 19th century, the Native American had all but disappeared from Kentucky.
 Their tradition lives on in descendants who were exiled to other states when the area was settled by Euro-Americans and those who continue to live in Kentucky today.
 Their heritage survives in Kentucky's rich archaelogical record.